Radon in Schools

 Testing and Mitigation Standards for Schools

-Copies of the following Radon Standards of Practice may be purchased from Association of Radon Scientist and Technologists book store Exit, or from the American National Standards Institute store Exit.
+Copies of the following Radon Standards of Practice may be viewed, purchased or printed from Association of Radon Scientist and Technologists Standards webpage.

-Radon Mitigation Standards for Schools and Large Buildings (RMS-LB 2014)
+Radon Mitigation Standards for Schools and Large Buildings (ANSI/AARST RMS-LB 2018)

-Protocols for Measuring Radon and Radon Decay Products in School and Large Buildings (MALB 2014)
+Protocol for Conducting Measurements of Radon and Radon Decay Products In Schools and Large Buildings (ANSI/AARST MALB 2014 WITH 1/2021 Revisions)

 What happens if your school fails the test?